 As a low-calorie fount of vitamins and minerals, carrots can’t be beat.
 Among other things, these orange dynamos afford your furry friend a serving of potassium, fibre, and Vitamin A. Simply shred them and mix them into your doggo’s dinner!

 Do you need a dog nutrition solution that provides all the benefits of these veggies and more?
-Sign up to Mad Paws Chef today!
+Sign up to Mad Paws Dinner Bowl today!